 The process of garment dyeing dates back as far as the Neolithic era—it seems that the desire to wear colors that reflect our mood and personality is just part of being human.
 The first dyes were gleaned from plants like onion, saffron, and indigo.
 But as the apparel industry has industrialized, fabric dying has transformed into an unnatural (and often toxic) proposition.

 Fast fashion dye is polluting our earth, wasting precious water, harming animals, and posing health risks to humans, too.
-Here’s what you need to watch out for when buying colorful clothes—and why BRANWYN only uses sustainable, natural dyeing processes that are gentle on our earth, friendly to our natural habitat, and always safe for the wearer.
+Here’s what you need to watch out for when buying colorful clothes—and why BRANWYN only uses uses only OEKO-TEX-, OEKO-TEX STeP-, and ZDHC-certified dyeing process that are gentle on our earth, friendly to our natural habitat, and safe for the wearer.

 Here’s a depressing fact: The fashion industry is responsible for up to 20 percent of all industrial water pollution.
 In a number of countries where regulation is weak, wastewater from dye factories ends up being dumped directly in rivers, oceans, lakes, and streams.
 The toxic dyes and finishing agents (chemicals used to prevent colors from running and staying static-free) pollute essential drinking sources used by humans and often kill plants and animals who call these underwater areas home.